miranthajayatilake/dpgan/README.md

 ## Getting Started

-If you're using conda, you can replicate the required environment via the following command.
+If you're using conda, you can replicate the necessary environment via the following command.

 ```
 conda env create -f environment.yml
 ```

-Otherwise, this repository uses Python 3.6.7.
-You should be able to install the necessary packages via the following pip command.
+Otherwise, install Python (this repository uses version 3.6.7) and install the required dependencies via the following pip command.

 ```
 pip install -r requirements.txt
 ```

-## Structure